Understanding your camera settings: A guide for beginner photographers

 Modern cameras often have semi-automatic modes (aperture priority, shutter priority) that allow you to control certain settings while maintaining this balance.

-Practical Tips for Beginners:
+Practical tips for beginners:

 Start in Auto Mode